213withani/react/fulstackReactBook.md

 Structure in this way enables our ProductList component to dynamically render any number of Product components.

 The way data flows from parent to child in React is through props.

+When a parent renders a child, it can send along props the child depends on.